AbhiAlderman/Ygnacio-Valley-High-School-FRC-2018-Code/README.md

 ---CONTENT---

-OI.java - Create the controllers, buttons, and assign commands to buttons.
+OI.java - Create the controllers.

 Robot.java - Runs through the states of the game, executing code throughout.